Sparkling wine production: Ancestral method

 The ancestral method (méthode ancestrale) goes under many local names in the various French regions, such as rurale, artisanale and gaillacoise.
 This is by far the oldest method of making sparkling wine and preceded the traditional method by almost 200 years, or possibly even more.
 The wine that is now called Blanquette de Limoux is considered by wine historians to be the world's first sparkling wine, and was produced in Limoux in 1531 by monks in the monastery of Saint-Hilaire.
 Wines produced using the ancestral method include among others French wines from Gaillac, Bugey Cerdon and Blanquette de Limoux, German wines from a few vineyards where the method is usually called méthode rural, and some North American wines.
-In Italy the name given to a traditional version of the ancestral method is Col Fondo, however producers are increasingly dropping the word from their labels as the name was trademarked in 2002 by two local wineries (as the spelling Colfondo).
+In Italy the name given to a traditional version of the ancestral method is Col Fondo, which is a process whereby the wine from a harvest is fermented dry and has fresh juice from the following harvest added and is then bottled and released undisgorged.
+Col Fondo is a variant on the pét-nat intermission method, however producers are increasingly dropping the word from their labels as the name was trademarked in 2002 by two local wineries (as the spelling Colfondo).
 Although these wineries are not enforcing their trademark rights, they have been unable to come to an agreement with the Consorzio.
 Under new DOCG law, from 2020 Col Fondo wines will be labelled as Sui Lieviti.

 Wines made with the ancestral method are sometimes called pétillant-naturel, popularly abbreviated to pét-nat.
 Since French wine label regulations ban the word naturel, the appellation from Montlouis-sur-Loire is instead called pétillant originel.